Arai-4-Data-Analysis-Team/Wearables-Data-Analysis/README.md

 ## Usage

-The actual project was run using the entire dataset provided by the client.
+The actual project was conducted with the entire dataset provided by the client available for use.
 Only samples of the dataset are provided here in `data` folder.

 ## Pipeline